ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 As far back as 1989 Glassberg suggested that although the species had always been local and uncommon in the northeast, it appeared to have declined over much of the area (Glassberg 1989).
 Cech (2005) wrote that during the decade he spent preparing his book he encountered Bronze Coppers just twice, finding them absent at many formerly reliable sites.
 He concludes, “This is a troubled species that needs stewardship in our increasingly urbanized region.”

 Bronze Copper is a northerly species, which ranges across Canada, but south only to Maryland on the east coast of North America.
-It may be sensitive to climate warming (Table 6).
-In Maryland and Pennsylvania, partial third broods have been reported (Opler and Krizek 1984).
-Research on brood timing in Massachusetts is needed.
+It may be negatively impacted by climate warming (Table 6).

-The NatureServe ranking for Bronze Copper in Massachusetts is S2-S3: between “imperiled” and “vulnerable.”
+Overall, the NatureServe (2012) ranking for Bronze Copper in Massachusetts is S2-S3: between “imperiled” and “vulnerable.”
+More effort needs to be made to monitor and protect this species in this state.

 literature cited